WebQit/docs/play-ui/docs/js/api/ui/trigger/README.md

 let event = $(document.body).trigger('doubletap', {time:0});
 ```

-Inspect the event to see the disposition of the fired listeners.
+Inspect the returned *event* object to see how the fired listeners responded to the event.

 ```js
 if (event.defaultPrevented) {